matteranalytics/matter-analytics-webpage/README.md

 npm run lint
 ```

-The original `src/custom/example.database.ts` file can be helpful for comparing it with the modified `src/custom/database.ts` file to troubleshoot and resolve any errors.
+The original `src/custom/example.database.ts` can be helpful for comparing it with the modified `src/custom/database.ts` to troubleshoot and resolve any errors.

 ### Building